student walking TU Dublin

 Overview

-Fundamental micro-credential modules will allow in-practice learners to up-date in knowledge and technical skills aligned to meet the standards of proficiency for Medical Science.
+Fundamental micro-credential modules will allow in-practice learners to update in knowledge and technical skills aligned to meet the standards of proficiency for Medical Science.
 Specialised micro-credential modules will upskill across the range of disciplines with a progressive curriculum that reflects the dynamic nature of Medical Science and laboratory diagnostics.
 This customised study pathway will support professional development and career progression.
-Successful learners are awarded a TU Dublin CPD Certificate.
+Successful learners are awarded a TU Dublin Certificate of Science.

 Minimum Entry Requirements